-(VII) The Development Site is located within 15 miles of a University or Community College campus (1 point)
+(VII) The Development Site is located within 15 miles of an accredited university or community college , as confirmed by the Texas Higher Education Coordination Board (“THECB”).
+To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor’s degrees.
+Two-year colleges are considered community colleges.
+The university or community college must have a physical campus, where classes are regularly held for students pursuing their degrees, within the required distance; online-only institutions do not qualify under this item.
+(1 point)

-(VIII) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the 2010-2014 American Community Survey 5-year Estimate (1 point)
+(VIII) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher (1 point)

-(IX) Development site is within 4 miles of a museum that is a government-sponsored or non-profit, permanent institution open to the public and is not an ancillary part of an organization whose primary purpose is other than the acquisition, conservation, study, exhibition, and educational interpretation of objects having scientific, historical, or artistic value.
+(IX) Development Site is within 3 miles of an indoor recreation facility available to the public.
+Examples include a gym, health club, a bowling alley, a theater, or a municipal or county community center.
 (1 point)

-(X) Development site is within 3 miles of an indoor recreation facility available to the public (1 point)
+(X) Development Site is within 3 miles of an outdoor, dedicated, and permanent recreation facility available to the public.
+Examples include swimming pools or splash pads, tennis courts, golf courses, softball fields ,or basketball courts.
+(1 point)

-(XI) Development site is within 3 miles of an outdoor recreation facility available to the public (1 point)
+(XI) Development Site is within 3 miles of community, civic or service organizations that provide regular and recurring substantive services available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership) (1 point)

-(XII) Development site is within 3 miles of community, civic or service organizations that provide regular and recurring services available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club) (1 point)
+(XII) Development Site is in the current service area of Meals on Wheels or similar nonprofit service that provides regular visits and meals to individuals in their homes.
+(1 point)